Everything PR News

 Specialties: Crisis Management · Litigation Support · Reputation Management · Corporate Communications · Restructuring Communications

-The Founding and the First Three Decades
+The Founding and the First Two Decades

 Sitrick And Company was founded in Los Angeles in 1989.
 Before launching the firm, Sitrick served as Senior Vice President, Communications, for Wickes Companies Inc., where he architected the company's Chapter 11 communications strategy through takeover defenses, product liability matters, and bankruptcy proceedings.